piotrmacha/union-api-plugin-template/README.md

 Template repository for creating Union plugins based on the [Union API](https://gitlab.com/union-framework/union-api) and [Gothic API](https://gitlab.com/union-framework/gothic-api) projects.
-It's created to provide an easy way of starting a Union API project and quality of life features:
+It's created to provide an easy way of starting a Union API project and includes quality of life features:

 * CMake as the build system generator
 * Union API and Gothic API are downloaded as a source code to build or as a prebuilt library